-- Teachers employed and providing direct instruction for at least 65% of the instructional period will receive a TEM (Annual Evaluation) if Student Growth data are available. - When Student Growth data are not available, the TAPS rating will inform the Summative Performance Evaluation rating and will constitute the annual evaluation and the teacher will not receive a TEM. - Teachers who are contracted as 49% employees and teachers who are employed for 90 days or less will receive an adjusted TAPS process consisting of 2 Walkthroughs, 1 Formative Assessment, a Summative Performance Evaluation, and applicable conferences.
+- Teachers employed and providing direct instruction for at least 65% of the instructional period will receive a TEM (Annual Evaluation) if Student Growth data are available. - When Student Growth data are not available, the TAPS rating will inform the Summative Performance Evaluation rating and will constitute the annual evaluation and will not receive a TEM. - Teachers who are contracted as 49% employees and teachers who are employed for 90 days or less will receive an adjusted TAPS process consisting of 2 Walkthroughs, 1 Formative Assessment, a Summative Performance Evaluation, and applicable conferences.
 If Student Growth data are available, a TEM (Annual Evaluation) will be generated. - For either student growth measure, Student Growth Percentile (SGP) or Student Learning Objective (SLO), a student must be enrolled at least 65% of the course for the data to be included in the calculation of the teacher's TEM.
 A teacher must provide instruction for at least 65% of the course.
-A teacher must have a minimum of 15 student measures to be included in the TEM.
-Principals and superintendents will utilize the 65% application to verify student enrollment and teacher assignments. - Student Growth Data shall be a lagging measure; when available, the prior year's growth measures will inform the current year's TEM. - Roster Verification shall ensure correct student/teacher linkages for the purposes of evaluating teachers' effectiveness.
+A teacher must have a minimum of 15 student measures to be included in the TEM. - Student Growth Data shall be a lagging measure; when available, the prior year's growth measures will inform the current year's TEM. - Roster Verification shall ensure correct student/teacher linkages for the purposes of evaluating teachers' effectiveness.